ahocevar/ol3-workshop/src/doc/index.rst

 module builds upon lessons learned in previous modules and is designed to iteratively build up the reader's knowledge base.

+Note that the ol3 API is still in flux, and external links to the ol3 API documentation may not reflect the functionality available in this workshop.

 The following modules will be covered in this workshop:

 .. rubric:: Fundamentals